Hso Khan Pha: Life

 His mother fled with her family to Thailand in October 1963 after Sao Shwe Thaik had been deposed in the March 1962 Burmese coup d'état and died in prison in November 1962.
 Upon crossing the Thai border, the Provincial governor called on the Mahadevi with a message of protection from the king.
 During her time in Thailand she organized and founded the Shan State War Council (SSWC) and Shan State Army (of resistance to Ne Win’s dictatorship) in 1964.
 She became its leader and commander-in-chief and her second son Chao Tzang served as her right-hand man.
 At the time of his father’s death, he was studying in England.
 While in exile he participated in the independence struggle of the Shan State.
 Hso Khan Pha was politically active in many groups, pressuring the government of Burma.
 He also worked with Shan exiles abroad to help provide schooling for displaced Shan children whose parents were unable to send them to school.
 He tried to make the Shan State an independent country.
 The case has been presented to many heads of state in western countries as well as to the United Nations.
 He was proclaimed Head of State and President of the Federated Shan States, declared Shan State independence, by Shan State exiles and sympathizers in 2005.

 Hso Khan Pha worked with exiled Prince Shwebomin of Burma to promote the protection of the Shan People's religious, traditional, culture, and indigenous land rights in Burma.
 In 2007, he attended an international peace conference in Los Angeles to speak out against the government of Burma.

 Upon graduating he was hired as a geologist in England, and went to prospect for diamonds in the Ivory Coast.
 West Africa, for the DeBeers, Diamond Corporation Limited; in 1966 transferred to Hudson Bay Mining and Smelting Company Limited, starting first in Flin Flon, Manitoba, and on to exploration projects in Ontario and Quebec; joined Mattagami Lake Mines as a Senior Exploration Geologist in 1970; in 1972 became Senior Project Geologist in charge of all explorations in western Canada; opened the Western Exploration Office for Mattagami Lake Mines in Edmonton, 1975; became an independent geological consultant in 1976, working briefly in 1977 for Alberta Environment; in 1978 started consulting in the oil-patch; sought the Liberal nomination in the federal riding of Elk Island in April 1993.

+Death

 He died in his sleep of a heart attack on 4 October 2016.